Prime Minister (2025 film)

 Prime Minister is a 2025 documentary film about Jacinda Ardern, the prime minister of New Zealand from 2017 to 2023.
-The film is directed by Lindsay Utz and Michelle Walshe.
-It premiered in January 2025 at the Sundance Film Festival.
+The film is directed by Michelle Walshe and Lindsay Utz.
+It premiered at the Sundance Film Festival in January 2025.

 Synopsis

-Jacinda Ardern, the subject of the film, in 2025 at the Sundance Film Festival.
+Jacinda Ardern, the subject of the film, at the 2025 Sundance Film Festival.

 The 102-minute film documents the five years of Ardern's tenure, including both her political and private life.
 It contains audio recordings of the Political Diaries project of the Alexander Turnbull Library and home videos recorded by Ardern's husband Clarke Gayford.
 The film includes information on the Christchurch mosque shootings, the 2019 Whakaari / White Island eruption and the COVID-19 pandemic.

 Production and release

 After Ardern resigned from her role as prime minister in 2023, Dark Doris Entertainment asked Ardern for permission to create a documentary about her.
 Ardern agreed and Dark Doris Entertainment was given Gayford's recordings for use in the film.
 She later said that "I was sometimes a reluctant participant".
 Ardern has said that she supports the film because it did not use funding by the New Zealand Film Commission.
-The documentary was publicly announced in June 2024, and premiered in January 2025 at the Sundance Film Festival, where it won the Audience Award for World Cinema Documentary.
+The documentary was publicly announced in June 2024, and premiered at the Sundance Film Festival in January 2025, where it won the Audience Award for World Cinema Documentary.

 The film was co-produced by the companies MWM and Dark Doris Entertainment.
 It was directed by New Zealander Michelle Walshe and American Lindsay Utz and produced by Cass Avery, Leon Kirkbeck, Clarke Gayford, Gigi Pritzker, Rachel Shane and Katie Peck.
 Gayford has also been named a director of photography but was not involved in the directing or the editing.

 In May 2025, Magnolia Pictures, HBO Documentary Films and CNN Films acquired distribution rights to the film, setting it for a 13 June 2025 release in the United States.
-It was released in New Zealand on 25 September 2025.
+It was screened for the New Zealand International Film Festival in August 2025, becoming one of the best-selling films in the history of the festival, before receiving a wider release in New Zealand on 25 September.

+On 5 December 2025, the film released in the United Kingdom.